COMS4115-orlang/orlang/Lambda/README.md

     | _ = 0;
   ```

-- **Very rough C codegen**: We can generate `C` code from Orlang.
-This is just for a placeholder, and we assume
+- **Very rough C codegen**: We can generate pure `C` code from Orlang.
+This is just a placeholder and will soon be replaced.
+We assume
-it will help us transition into LLVM land as we begin implementing the backend.
+this step will help us transition to LLVM IR as we begin implementing the backend.
+The most important decisions so far are that (a)
+all variables/functions in Orlang will be represented as untyped pointers (void*), which are casted depending on the context they are used in;
+the Type Checking mechanism guarantees that such casts are valid (b) implementation of lambda expressions is similar to how they are handled
+in C++ (each lambda is an instance of a unique class, which contains its capture and a call operator - in pure C, a function pointer).
+Our C
+translation was designed to support Currying, hence the increase in generated code size.

 ## 4. Features in progress or to be implemented